If you have had a care and support assessment from us, we'll tell you if you're eligible for a personal budget.

 You can only use this payment for goods and services that we have agreed in your care and support plan.

 The money is paid every four weeks in advance into a bank or building society account that you have set up only for your direct payment money.

-- buy a care service that you can use in your home from an agency
+- care services that you can use in your home from an agency

-- employ someone to help you, such as a personal assistant
+- employing someone to help you, such as a personal assistant

-- use a home care agency to employ someone for you
+- using a home care agency to employ someone for you

-- pay to attend a day care service
+- paying to attend a day care service

 You are not able to use your direct payment to pay for: